mrsonne/hubit/examples/flow/README.md

 - Discharge coefficient, C
 - Orifice area, A

-With no accumulation the mass balance for each tank reads
+With no accumulation and no chemical reactions the mass balance for each tank reads

 ```math
 IN = OUT